 It is a meal perfect for those times when you need something super delicious but quick and easy to prepare …like when my hungry son drops in from out of the blue!

-My Japanese taste buds assured me that the holy trinity of Miso, Soy Sauce, and Butter would result in a fantastic meal, with out me needing to consult my flavour bible (a.k.a. cookbook).
-I sliced the meat into small strips, searing them in a fry pan for 1-2 minutes on both side, and then letting them rest off the heat, but covered with aluminium foil to keep them nice and moist.
-Meanwhile, I quickly made the sauce, and served the crisp lettuce, juicy pork, and succulent sauce over some fluffy cooked rice.
-There are many different variations of Buta Don in Japan, but personally I think this flavour combination is the best.
+So this Japanese rice bowl recipe uses pork.
+Pork is “Buta” in Japanese and so this dish is called “Buta-don”.
+Pork has a light flavour, it goes well with rich and heavy flavours like butter, miso, soy sauce and garlic.
+I used lettuce but thinly sliced cabbage goes as well as lettuce.
+You can also replace lettuce or cabbage with wombok as well.
+My Japanese taste buds assured me that the holy trinity of Miso, Soy Sauce, and Butter would result in a fantastic meal, without me needing to consult my flavour bible (a.k.a. cookbook).
+I sliced the meat into small strips, searing them in a frying pan for 1-2 minutes on both side, and then letting them rest off the heat, but covered with aluminium foil to keep them nice and moist.
+Meanwhile, I quickly made the sauce and served the crisp lettuce, juicy pork, and succulent sauce over some fluffy cooked rice.
+There are many different variations of Buta Don in Japan, but personally, I think this flavour combination is the best.

 - 300 g pork fillet